tearflake/symp-intro/docs/philosophy.md

 It reminds us that computation can be **transparent**, **symbolic**, and **meaningful**.
 That we can build software that is *explorable by reason*, not hidden by syntax.

 Symp is not a better Lisp.
-It is what Lisp would have been if symbols had won the hardware race.
+It is what Lisp could have been if symbols had won the hardware race.

 ---